 • ART 496 (Special Problems Studio; may be repeated for credit)

-• Select other courses of interest from another discipline within the School of Art or College
+• Select other courses of interest from another discipline within the School of Art or University

 • Recommended 15 credit hours

-Seniors must participate in an experience which will prepare them for the professional world of exhibiting.
-All Studio Art majors are required to enter the annual Senior Exhibition.
-Works are selected for an installation in the School of Art each spring semester.
+Fourth years must participate in an experience which will prepare them for the professional world of exhibiting.
+All Studio Art majors are required to enter the annual BFA Exhibition.
+Works are selected for an installation in the School of Art each fall and spring semester.